 The Otterhound is derived from an old English type of hound called the Southern Hound that was well known for working slowly and steadily for hours when on the trail of a scent.
 So at first he was known around Devon and Wales.
-But, once specialized Fox Hunting came into vogue, the Otterhound's role changed to that of hunting otters which were more prevalent in the Border Region.
+But, once specialised Fox Hunting came into vogue, the role of the Otterhound changed to that of hunting otters which were more prevalent in the Border Region.

-The Otterhound's style of hunting is described as like the Southern Hound which was :
+The way the Otterhound hunted is described as like the Southern Hound which was :

 Otterhound c 1886